StefanSilver/dtlpy-documentation/onboarding/08_pipelines.md

 ```

 If you want to find out more about all of these commands, including descriptions of each parameter they take as input, [read more here](https://dlportal-demo.redoc.ly/resources/dtlpy/dl/).

+You can [also check our Tutorials page](https://developers.dataloop.ai/tutorials/faas/) for more code snippets you can use.

 ### Creating Pipelines in the Dataloop Web UI